Image Image Image Image Image

 Prior to my doctoral studies (2012-14), I completed a MSc degree in IT Product Design (SDU, Denmark) with design experiments in musical knitting, wearable probes and I have a previous training in architecture (2004-2011, Aristotle University of Thessaloniki, Greece) and silversmithing (2011-2012, mokume).

-I enjoy travelling, hiking and having conversations with people from all over the world.
+I enjoy travelling, hiking and connecting with people from all over the world.